shage001/top-contributor/README.md

 # top-contributor

-Experiment to see if github has limits on number of commits
+Experiment to see if github has limits on frequency